-The fifth attribute of the fruit of the Spirit is kindness
+Kindness is the fifth attribute of the fruit of the Spirit.

-The Greek word for kindness is chrēstotēs which means “to be tender, benign or morally upright”.
-It refers to a person’s character behind an action.
-God’s kindness towards us is the actual quality of His being.
-This means God isn’t nice to you only when you are well-behaved or when He is in a pleasant mood, but God is consistently and constantly showing His kindness to us, no matter what we have done.
+Kindness is referred to in Greek as chrēstotēs which means "to be tender, benign, or morally upright."
+It refers to the character of a person behind an action.
+God's kindness to us is the essence of His being.
+This means that God is not only nice to you when you are well-behaved or when He is in a good mood.
+Rather God is consistently and constantly showing His kindness to us, regardless of what we have done or not done.

-Most people mix up niceness and kindness.
-While we use these words interchangeably, they are not the same, despite the fact that we use them interchangeably.
-Being nice has a lot to do with building or keeping a good reputation, whereas being kind comes from a good character.
-Niceness has to do with how we want others to see us, or about saying or doing the right thing.
-Kindness, however, has to do with saying or doing things right for the other person.
-In other words, niceness is about acquiring a social skill, but kindness is about possessing a spiritual ability.
+Lots of people mistake niceness for kindness.
+They are not the same, despite the fact that we use them interchangeably.
+Being nice has a lot to do with establishing or maintaining a good reputation and being kind stems from having a good character.
+Niceness is concerned with how we want others to perceive us through what we say or do.
+Kindness, on the other hand, entails saying or doing what is the right thing for the other person.
+In other words, niceness is the acquisition of a social skill, whereas kindness is the possession of a spiritual ability.

-The Apostle Paul tells us to be kind and compassionate to one another (Ephesians 4:32).
-In other words, being a community is more than just being nice to each other.
-It is to become deeply and personally involved in the lives of those whom God has given us the privilege of serving.
-Unless we truly invest ourselves in authentic relationships, we cannot grow an authentic and engaged community that is committed to knowing God and making Him known unless we invest in spiritually healthy relationships.
+The Apostle Paul tells us that we should be kind and compassionate to one another (Ephesians 4:32).
+In other words, being a part of a community involves more than just being nice to one another.
+It is to become deeply and personally involved in the lives of those whom God has blessed us with the opportunity to serve each other.
+We cannot grow an authentic and loving community committed to knowing God and making Him known unless we invest in spiritually healthy relationships.

-If we cannot show kindness to ourselves, how can we show kindness to others?
+If we can't be kind to ourselves, how can we be kind to others?

-It is always good and right for us to depend on the grace of the Holy Spirit to open new avenues of friendship.
-Take time to be kind, even if you fear being taken advantage of or worry you are wrong about caring for someone.
-People will appreciate your kindness if you learn to be genuine with your words and actions.
+It is always good and right for us to rely on the Holy Spirit's grace to open new doors of friendship.
+Take the time to be kind, even if you are afraid of being taken advantage of or worried about being wrong about caring for someone.
+People will appreciate your kindness if you learn to be genuine in your words and actions.